ValentinGerard100/Advent-of-Code-2022/README.md

 It is very efficient so I solved the problem in few lines I enjoy more and more function like filter or map

+Day 5:
+Did the 5th but I forgot to push it
+I used array to stock the columns, the function push! and pop!
+To do the second part I just put a I just added a stack that I filled and then emptied.
+This challenge was cool the main difficuty was to extract the data